-Now called the Center for Innovation in the Arts, the Music Technology Center at Juilliard was created in 1993 to provide students with the opportunity to use digital technology in the creation and performance of new music.
-Since then the program has expanded to include a wide offering of classes in music production, film scoring and performance technology available to students in the Music, Drama, and Dance Divisions.
+The Center for Innovation in the Arts, (formerly the Music Technology Center), was created in 1993 to provide students with opportunities to use technology in the creation and performance of new works.
+Since then the program has expanded to include classes in music production, film scoring and performance technology.

-In 2001 the Center launched Beyond the Machine; A Festival of Electro-Acoustic and Interdisciplinary Art.
-Beyond the Machine is a 21st-century performance environment that nurtures young artists who are interested in collaboration and exploring new ways of creating and performing.
+In 2001 the Music Technology Center launched Beyond the Machine: A Festival of Interdisciplinary and Multimedia Art.
+Beyond the Machine is a 21st-century performance environment that nurtures young artists who are interested in exploring new ways of creating and performing.

-With the inauguration of the Rosemary and Meredith Willson Theater in 2009 the Music Technology Center moved to a new, state-of-the-art facility that includes a mix-and-record suite and a digital playroom.
-The Willson Theater was designed with Music Technology Center events in mind and features interactive audio, lighting, and computer systems.
+With the inauguration of the Rosemary and Meredith Willson Theater in 2009, the Music Technology Center moved to a new, state-of-the-art facility that includes a recording and mixing suite to support music production activities and a digital playroom with interactive performance technology.
+The Willson Theater was designed with Beyond The Machine events in mind and features interactive audio, lighting, and computer systems.

 FACULTY & STAFF